IPod: Market share

-Some of the iPod's chief competitors during its pinnacle include Creative's Zen, SanDisk's Sansa, Sony's Walkman, iriver, and Samsung's Yepp.
+Some of the iPod's chief competitors at its pinnacle include Creative's Zen, SanDisk's Sansa, Sony's Walkman, iriver, and Samsung's Yepp.
 The iPod's dominance was challenged numerous times: in 2004 Sony's first hard disk Walkman was designed to take on the iPod, accompanied by its own music store Sony Connect; Microsoft initially attempted to compete using a software platform called Portable Media Center, and in later years designed the Zune line; the most vocal rival was Creative, whose CEO in November 2004 "declared war" on the iPod.
 Samsung declared that they would take the top spot from Apple by 2007, while SanDisk ran a specific anti-iPod marketing campaign called iDon't.
 These competitors failed to make major dents, and Apple remained dominant in the fast-growing digital audio player market during the decade.
 Mobile phone manufacturers Nokia and Sony Ericsson also made "music phones" to rival iPod.

 A suggested factor of iPod's popularity has been cited to be Apple's popular iTunes Store catalog, playing a part in keeping Apple firmly market leader, while also helped by the mismanagement of others, such as Sony's unpopular SonicStage software.

 One notable exception where iPod was not faring well was in South Korea.
 As of 2005, Apple held a market share of less than 2%, compared to market leaders iriver, Samsung and Cowon.

 As of 2011, iPod held a 70% market share in global MP3 players.
 Its closest competitor was noted to be the Sansa line from SanDisk.